Sexual Decision Making

-If a person chooses not to partake in any of the sexual activity listed above, it means they don’t need to use other forms of birth control and, that they’re protected from STIs and HIV.
-To learn more, click here.
+If a person chooses not to partake in any of the sexual activity listed above, it means they’re protected from STIs, pregnancy and HIV and don’t need to use birth control.
+To learn more, see Abstinence.

-A male condom is a thin covering that fits over a hard (erect) penis.
+A condom is a thin covering that fits over a hard (erect) penis.
 It decreases the risk of pregnancy by stopping sperm from getting to and entering the egg.
-It also decreases the risk of STIs and HIV by stopping semen, vaginal fluid or blood from being passed between partners.
-Use a condom every time you have sex (oral, anal, vaginal) to prevent STIs and as a backup form of birth control.
+It also decreases the risk of STIs and HIV by stopping semen, vaginal fluid or blood from passing between partners.
+Use a condom to prevent STIs and as a back-up form of birth control.
 Most condoms are latex, but there are non-latex ones.
 All condoms sold in Canada must meet government standards.
-To learn more about condoms and how to properly use them, click here.
+To learn more about condoms and how to use them properly, see Condoms.

 A vaginal condom is a soft, plastic (non-latex) sleeve with 2 flexible rings, one on each end.
 The closed inner ring goes inside the vagina to cover the opening of the uterus.
 The outer ring stays outside the vagina to cover the genitals.
 It decreases the risk of pregnancy by stopping the sperm from getting to or entering the egg.
-It reduces the risk of STIs by stopping semen, vaginal fluid or blood from being passed between sexual partners.
-To learn more, click here.
+It reduces the risk of STIs by stopping semen, vaginal fluid or blood from passing between sexual partners.
+To learn more, see Condom-Vaginal.